rishavry/rishavry/README.md

 - 📫 How to reach me: My email is rishavray422@gmail.com.
 My phone-number is 608-443-7805.
 My Linkedin-Profile can be accessed with this URL: 'https://linkedin.com/in/rishav-ray-9a9968341'.

-- 🌐 A polished-website the walks through my portfolio/work can be accessed with this URL: 'http://localhost:8037/rishavray/work'